 Consider the model offered by the ancient wisdom schools.
 There is typically a path one must follow to gain masterhood.
 The first step on the path is for an individual to seek understanding by deliberately asking for a teacher.
 What follows is a series of lessons, tests and initiations as the seeker progresses from neophyte to initiate and finally to teacher and master.

 Here, it is important to make a distinction between information, knowledge and understanding.
 The lessons provide the seeker with pertinent information.
 Tests are intended to determine whether or not the seeker has assimilated the information in a way that can be expressed in novel ways.
 If so, then the seeker has demonstrated that the information has been assimilated as knowledge.

 But here is the important part.
 During the initiation, the seeker is asked questions which may only indirectly relate to the lessons.
 If the seeker is able to provide reasonable answers that indicate understanding, then the seeker will be passed to the next level.

-A selfless response to the urge to teach is difficult to ignore; however, the student is drawn to the lessons with usually only vague reasons for pursing understanding.
+A selfless response to the urge to teach is difficult to ignore; however, the student is drawn to the lessons with usually only vague reasons for pursuing understanding.
 It is this teacher-seeker relationship I wish to address here.

 The Nature of Understanding

 It may be a good idea to explain how “understanding” is used here.
 There is a distinction amongst information, knowledge and understanding:

 Information can be compared to raw data.
 In the context of mind, it is sensory input from the environment brought by the physical senses, and as is being discovered, countless psi signals.
 As it is received, information is undifferentiated and is only sensible when organized into some context.
 In a practical sense, much of what you have read in this essay so far is just information.
 I think of the bits and pieces as information as data points which I must eventually integrate into a sensible concept.